 Phone: 757-518-2700

-Some senior apartments in Virginia Beach accept Housing Choice Vouchers from The U.S. Department of Housing and Urban Development (HUD).
+Some senior apartments in Virginia Beach accept Housing Choice Vouchers (HCV) from The U.S. Department of Housing and Urban Development (HUD).
 Check with the individual apartment community vouchers are accepted, and contact your local HUD office to sign up for the program.
 There is generally a waiting list.

 Social Security benefits can also be used to help offset living expenses, but the type of benefit required depends on the resident’s eligibility.